artsy/hokusai/docs/Getting_Started.md

 Container filesystems will be preserved between environment starts and stops, unless you run `hokusai local dev clean`, in which case the container filesystems will be deleted.

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your development environment's configuration.

 4) Run the test suite in the test environment